10 Common Propane Tank Problems (and how to take care of them)

 Even if someone shot your propane tank, it might not even rupture, and if it did, it would leak rather than explode.

-In the rare case that a propane tank does explode, its cause can be chalked up to extreme abnormal circumstances, such as someone foolishly cutting into their propane tank with power tools.
-Propane tanks can also explode during a fire, but propane tanks are so sturdy that they sometimes even survive fires intact.
+In the rare case that a propane tank does explode, its cause can be chalked up to extreme and abnormal circumstances.
+For example, if someone foolishly cuts into their propane tank with power tools.
+Propane tanks can also explode during a fire, but propane tanks are so sturdy that they sometimes survive fires intact.

 Of course, if your tank is subjected to any extreme circumstance like a fire or a stray bullet, it should be examined by your service provider and probably replaced.